-Rosi Brack has been diagnosed with ADPKD since about the year 2010.
-Her mom had ADPKD and died in the year 1986.
+Rosi has been diagnosed with ADPKD since about 2010.
+Her mom had ADPKD and died in 1986.
 Rosi's doctor always told her that her kidneys have several bigger cysts, but that is not the same illness that her mom had.
-Now Rosi knows that this is not true.
-But she also know the good intention, because her doctor knew, that there was no treatment for ADPKD.
-Rosi's doctor was very dedicated at her blood pressure, what's the most important thing that could be done in early stage.
+Now Rosi knows that this was not true.
+But she also knows the good intention, because her doctor knew that there was no treatment for ADPKD.
+Rosi's doctor was very dedicated to watching her blood pressure, the most important thing that could be done in early stage.
 Creatinine and other bloodwork was controlled every year.

-In 2014 Rosi's doctor said, like every year : 'Creatinine is ok'.
-But there was a small pause when she was speaking, so Rosi googled at home and saw that this result was a bit too high.
+In 2014 Rosi's doctor said, like every year, 'Creatinine is ok'.
+But there was a small pause when she was speaking, so Rosi Googled at home and saw that this result was a bit too high.

-Then Rosi made an appointment at a nephrologist and had been told that my GFR was only 54.
-Rosi was shocked.
+Then Rosi made an appointment at a nephrologist and had been told that her GFR was only 54.
+She was shocked.
 But Rosi got good explanations and in 2015, at the next appointment, her doctor spoke about Tolvaptan.

-There were some tests, and she went to an university hospital, in Ulm.
-She has taken Tolvaptan since January of 2016 and come clear with the public side effect, drinking a lot of water and tea, and needed a toilet every 1-1.5 hours.
-At night she needs to stand up 2-3 times, and get to sleep again soon.
+There were some tests, and she went to a university hospital in Ulm.
+She has taken Tolvaptan since January of 2016 and gets along with the public side effects, as drinking a lot of water and tea, and to go to the toilet every 1-1.5 hours.
+At night she needs to get up 2-3 times and will go to sleep again soon.

 Rosi's aim is to share her experiences.
 Thats why she is active in the German society for patients, 'PKD e.V.'.
 In summer of 2016 there was a request from Prof. Andreas Serra, Zurich, Switzerland.
-It was planned to make Tolvaptan available there in the following months and the professor asked if somebody from Germany would share experiences with the medication, in the next meeting of the Switzerland patients group 'SuissePKD'.
+It was planned to make Tolvaptan available there in the following months and the professor asked if somebody from Germany would share experiences with the medication at the next meeting of the Switzerland patients group 'SuissePKD'.

 Rosi answered and had been to Switzerland at the competence center for ADPKD for several times.
-In the time between the meetings she had a lot of questions, that Prof. Serra answered soon and competent.
+In the time between the meetings, she had a lot of questions, which Prof. Serra answered timely and competently.

-One day Rosi asked him to recommend me a book about ADPKD, so she would not have to ask so often.
+One day Rosi asked him to recommend her a book about ADPKD, so she would not have to ask so often.
 His answer was 'there is no such book available - that would be a task for us.'

-That was the beginning of them writing a book together, the first in German language about ADPKD, that is easy to understand also for patients and related persons with no or only less medical knowledge.
+That was the beginning of them writing a book together, the first in German language about ADPKD, that is easy to understand also for patients and related persons with no or only little medical knowledge.

-The book has been published by 'Hogrefe Verlag' in November 2020, and had been presented at the International book fair 'Buchmesse Frankfurt' in October of 2021 as a new publication.
-Their aim is to get it translated in English, the company Hogrefe works on offering the license for a translation to companies in the US.
+The book has been published by 'Hogrefe Verlag' in November 2020 and had been presented at the International book fair 'Buchmesse Frankfurt' in October 2021 as a new publication.
+Their aim is to get it translated in English.
+The company Hogrefe works on offering the license for a translation to companies in the US.